ISCARS Dash Touring Series: NASCAR sanctioning

 The unofficial start of the series was in 1973 in North Wilkesboro, North Carolina.
 A group of drivers began racing on a road course owned by former NASCAR Cup owner Bill Ellis.
 Ellis decided not to continue after a few races.
 The drivers decided to format an association called the Baby Grand National Racing Association, Inc. (BGNRA), and appointed Charlie Triplett as president.
 Triplett says the name stemmed from the cars' resemblance to the Grand National (predecessor to the modern NASCAR Cup Series) cars of the era, as paint schemes and numbers often matched those from Grand National cars.
 The series was originally a touring series of four-cylinder compact sedan cars.
 The slogan for the series was "The Poor Man's Way to Race."
 The founder turned to NASCAR to begin sanctioning the series in 1975.
 The series flourished with the relatively inexpensive cars and motors.
 It was not uncommon for forty drivers to enter an event.

-Five-time champion Dean Combs used a Datsun 200SX in the 1980 season and became the first NASCAR driver to 'regularly' compete in a foreign-made car.
+Five-time champion Dean Combs used a Nissan Silvia in the 1980 season and became the first NASCAR driver to 'regularly' compete in a foreign-made car.
 Contrary to popular belief, foreign cars had competed in NASCAR competition in the early days of the sanctioning body; indeed, a Jaguar won a NASCAR-sanctioned race in the Grand National division at a road course in Linden, New Jersey in 1954, according to commentator Mike Joy, and the last foreign-made car to compete in a NASCAR-sanctioned event was an MG at one Grand National race in 1963 (before Toyota, who had used the Dash Series to prepare their stock car endeavors as demonstrated by Robert Huffman's championship victory in 2003, entered the Truck Series in 2004 and later Cup Series at the beginning of the 2007 season).